jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

 3.1 Loss Using snn.Functional
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous tutorial, we used the Cross Entropy Loss between the
-membrane potential of the output neurons and the target to train our
+In the previous tutorial, the Cross Entropy Loss between the membrane potential of the output neurons and the target was used to train the network.
-network.
-This time, we will sum up the total number of spikes from each
-neuron and use that in our measure of Cross Entropy instead.
+This time, the total number of spikes from each neuron will be used to calculate the Cross Entropy instead.

-A variety of loss functions tailored specifically to rate and latency
-codes as applied to membrane potentials and spikes are included in the
-``snn.functional`` module, which is analogous to ``torch.nn.functional``
+A variety of loss functions are included in the ``snn.functional`` module, which is analogous to ``torch.nn.functional`` in PyTorch.
+These implement a mix of cross entropy and mean square error losses, are applied to spikes and/or membrane potential, to train a rate or latency-coded network.

-in PyTorch.
-To find the cross entropy loss of the spike rate, the
+The approach below applies the cross entropy loss to the output spike count in order train a rate-coded network:
-following function can be instantiated:

 ::

     # already imported snntorch.functional as SF
     loss_fn = SF.ce_rate_loss()

-We can then pass in the recordings of the spike as the first argument to
+The recordings of the spike are passed as the first argument to
-``loss_fn``, and the target neuron index as the second argument, to
+``loss_fn``, and the target neuron index as the second argument to
 generate a loss. `The documentation provides further information and
 exmaples. <https://snntorch.readthedocs.io/en/latest/snntorch.functional.html#snntorch.functional.ce_rate_loss>`__